vishakha0411/TravelEase/README.md

 ## Feedback

-We are always open up for suggestions.
-You can directly [contact us](mailto:vishakhagaurkar04@gmail.com).
+Always open up for suggestions.
+You can directly [contact](mailto:vishakhagaurkar04@gmail.com).

 Happy travels with TravelEase!